martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

   geom_sf(data = shape_district, fill = '#56B4E9', alpha = 0.2, linetype = 'dotted', size = 0.2)
 ```

-- Once we settled on how the map looked in relation to the Shiny app, we then spent some additional time and effort to investigate using [leaflet](https://github.com/rstudio/leaflet)
-- We moved to `leaflet` maps because of their interactivity.
-     + We understood our users would want to explore the HK map interactively to find out what consituency they belong to or to find out one that was of interest.
+Once we settled on how the map looked in relation to the Shiny app, we then spent some additional time and effort to investigate using [leaflet](https://github.com/rstudio/leaflet).
+The reason for moving to **leaflet** maps because of their interactivity: we understood our users would want to explore the HK map interactively to find out what consituency they belong to or to find out one that was of interest.
 This was because we were aware that people may know what region they live in but they may not know the name of the consituency.

 ## What are our next steps?